OUR WORLD NEEDS SUSTAINABLE, ZERO EMISSION ENERGY SOLUTIONS.

 New Zealand already produces thousands of tonnes of hydrogen each year.
 Most hydrogen produced in NZ is from natural gas (CH4) using a process called steam reformation, or from imported crude oil.
-The by-product carbon is released to the atmosphere creating 'brown' hydrogen that is used by industry and export products for New Zealand.
+The by-product carbon is released to the atmosphere.
+This 'brown' hydrogen is used by industry and export products for New Zealand.

 This is a clean method of